 Lock Snapping

-Lock snapping on the BBC Standard euro cylinder door locks which secure the vast majority of homes in the UK have a major weakness that can allow quick and quiet access within 15 seconds - what's more worrying is that this can be done with simple everyday DIY tools.
+Standard euro cylinder door locks which secure the vast majority of homes in the UK have a major weakness that can allow quick and quiet access within 15 seconds - what's more worrying is that this can be done with simple everyday DIY tools.

 The weakness in standard euro profile cylinders has been known by both locksmiths and lock manufacturers for many years, a prominent locksmith went public in the newspapers with the problem in 2006, due to occurrences of burglars using this technique.